 Despite her severe illness and pain, she is a happy and active girl.
 She likes to play and roam around.

-As a young girl, she likes to play with toys and her doll is her favourite toy.
+As a young girl, she likes to play with toys and her doll is her favorite toy.

 ACCEPTING THE LIFE POSITIVELY